A Guide to Making Sense of Medicare Costs

 2 min read

-Medicare coverage includes a wide range of medical services and can plays a big role in helping older Americans stay healthy and well.
-But Medicare is not free—and it does not cover everything.
+Medicare coverage includes a wide range of medical services and can plays a big role in helping you stay healthy and well as you age.
+Coverage is broken up into four parts, each providing a different set of health care benefits.
+The parts of Medicare include:

 - Parts A and B (original Medicare)